 Employee development is an important investment for an organization.
-It’s not just for your new hires, but also for your existing employees so that your organization can help them grow even more.
-As one of the top non-financial motivators that attract and retain talent, engage employees and save and earn money, it really is important that your organization’s employee development program is designed effectively.
+It’s not just for your new hires, but also your existing employees so that your organization can help them grow even more.
+As one of the top non-financial motivators that attract and retain talent, engage employees, and save and earn money, it really is important that your organization’s employee development program is designed effectively.

 Hacks In Designing Your Employee Development Program

 Have a clear start

 A research done by jobs’ site Glassdoor shows that the main reason people leave a job is to go to a company with a better culture, and along with that, better career opportunities.
 It’s essential to define the reasons why employee development is important for your organization, who is it for, and what is its purpose.
 Know your purpose and goal in designing your employee development program.
 That way, you’ll have a clear start in designing it.

 Ask your employees what they need

 Who knows better than what development your employee needs than your employees?
 Ask your employees about what kind of development do they need.
 Proactively talk with your current and prospective workers on what they want to do to progress their careers.
 Your employees should feel encouraged to identify and talk about these things and how it will be valuable to them in the long run.

 There are various methods to do this: do a survey, talk to an employee one on one, talk to the manager or leader of a team, etc.